Filbert Street: Move and demolition

+There had been plans in 1977 to move to a new stadium to be built in Beaumont Leys.
+The residents of Anstey and other nearby districts voiced their concerns of a new stadium being built nearby and the plan was stopped and £1 million was spent improving Filbert Street and adding more seats instead.

 Following the success of the club under Martin O'Neill during the later part of the 1990s, an expanded stadium was required for higher attendances and to provide better facilities.
 Expansion of Filbert Street would have been very difficult, as the North and East Stands backed onto housing which would have been expensive to place under a compulsory purchase order.
 Although expansion was considered, by 1998 the decision had been taken to move to a completely new stadium.
 After a failed attempt to build a 40,000 all-seater stadium at Bede Island South (on the other bank of the nearby River Soar), the club purchased Freeman's Wharf, a former power station site 200 yards south of Filbert Street.
 Work began on a 32,500 seater stadium during 2001 and it was opened in July 2002.

 Filbert Street was sold to a development company for £3.75 million in March 2002, two months before the last game was played there.
 The last game to be played at Filbert Street was the last game of the 2001–02 season, a 2–1 victory against Tottenham Hotspur – one of just five league games that Leicester won during that season, culminating in relegation to Division One.
 Matt Piper scored the last goal scored at the ground, bringing to an end 111 years of football there.
 In the autumn of 2002, Rotherham United expressed interest in purchasing the Carling Stand and moving it to their Millmoor stadium, but these plans were soon abandoned and the decade-old stand would soon be demolished along with the rest of Filbert Street.

 Demolition of Filbert Street was begun in March 2003.
 Part of the site is now home to the 'Filbert Village' development, built as accommodation for students for the nearby De Montfort University and University of Leicester.
 The road running through the development is called Lineker Road after one of Leicester City's most famous players, Gary Lineker.
-The rest of the site was meant to be developed for housing, but this work was cancelled due to the financial crisis of 2007–2008.
+The rest of the site was meant to be developed for housing, but this work was cancelled due to the 2008 financial crisis.
 It was then leased to a car parking company, but this arrangement was terminated by Leicester City Council in March 2012.